Caremark Is Not a Chimera: Delaware Supreme Court Charges Directors to Oversee Critical Compliance Risks

 First, the Marchand decision re-emphasizes the need for board-level information reporting systems.
 For the critical risks to an organization, it will not be enough to have in place a compliance system at the operational level without affording a means for the board to be informed of the performance of that system.
 Thus, directors should ensure that policies exist to provide a means for regular reports to the board or its designated committees on mission-critical compliance risks.

 Second, when the board receives compliance reports, that compliance reporting will need contemporaneous documentation, whether in board minutes or board-level presentations.
 Specificity and appropriate supporting detail is warranted.
 It is not enough to make vague references in a single line of the minutes that the board received reports on “operational issues” and that questions were asked and answered.
 In the event of an adverse corporate event that could draw future litigation, the absence of a sufficiently detailed written record will be used by plaintiffs to allege that the board failed in its oversight duties.
 In light of the need for detail, counsel drafting board minutes and materials also must be mindful of the risk that privileged communications could later be discoverable.
+Nonetheless, to protect against a claim that directors failed to implement an informational reporting system or disregarded their oversight of that system, boards should ensure that their records contain documentary evidence showing that such a system exists and is being monitored.

 Third, while not expressly addressed in the decision, if presented with red or yellow flags revealing potential misconduct, directors will need to satisfy the other aspects of their duty of oversight.
 Directors will therefore need to understand whether the warning flags indicate an actual problem for the corporation, the scope of that potential problem, management’s proposed response, the need to assign accountability, and what follow-up will be necessary to ensure that any corrective actions taken by management are effective.